 Thanks to Apple’s complete dominance of the tablet market - and the iPad Pro’s creation and mastery of a new super-tablet tier - few rival manufacturers dare stick their heads above the premium tablet parapet.
 Samsung is a notable exception, having consistently turned out svelte and well-spec'd pro tablets.

-The good news is that the Samsung Galaxy Tab S6 is without a doubt the finest Android tablet money can buy.
+The good news is that even in 2022 the Samsung Galaxy Tab S6 is one of the best Android tablets money can buy.
 The question that remains to be answered is whether the Samsung Galaxy Tab S6 is good enough to merit serious consideration alongside the iPad Pro.

 Samsung Galaxy Tab S6 price and availability

 - Starts at $649.99 / £619 / AU$1,099

 The Samsung Galaxy Tab S6 has been available since late August 2019, with prices starting from $649.99 / £619 / AU$1,099 for the base 6GB RAM/128GB storage Wi-Fi model.
 Add LTE to that configuration, or up the Wi-Fi model to 256GB of storage and 8GB of RAM, and it will cost you $729.99 / £689 / AU$1,299.

 The very top Tab S6 model is the 8GB RAM/256GB storage LTE model, which costs £759 in the UK, isn't yet available in the US at the time of writing, and oddly is again listed as AU$1,299 in Australia.
 This is undoubtedly pricey by Android tablet standards.